-Table 6.2-1 General Development Standards Topic Mixed-Use I Marketplace J-M) Commercial Marketplace (CM) 1.561 DD3 PA 1 PA 2 PA3 Density/Intensity At-grade multifamily 60 du/ac max. n/a n, /a Elevated multifamily 60 du/ac max.
-60 du/ac max.1 60 du/ac max. (with AP) n/a Vertical mix of uses and residential ı to exceed .5 FAR not to exceed 60 /ac Commercial not to exceed .5 FAR and residential not to exceed 60 du/ac n/a Commercial uses (including hotel) 0.5 FA R max.
-0.5 FAR max.
-Building Setbacks 2 Perimeter Setbacks: · Interstate 405 110 feet min. n/a 75 feet min. n/a Del Amo Boulevard 10 feet 20 feet N=377 21 feet Main Street 10 feet 20 feet n/a 20 feet Northern Border (north of DD3) 20 feet 3399 /a Storm Channel n, /a 70 feet min. from property line for commercial buildings with base building height up to 52 feet 250 feet min. from property line for commercial buildings with base building height over 52 feet Internal Setbacks: ~ Building to Street B within Del Amo Entry Area n/a 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet n/a
+Table 6.2-1 General Development Standards Торіс Marketplace J-M) Commercial Marketplace (CM) DD3 PA 1 PA 2 PA 3 Density/Intensity At-grade multi-family 60 du/ac max. n/a n, /a Elevated multi-family 60 du/ac max.
+60 du/ac max.
+60 du/ac max. (with AP) n/a Vertical mix of uses Commercial not to exceed .5 FAR and I and residential I n/a Commercial uses (including hotel) 0.5 FA R max.
+0.5 FA R max.
+Building Setbacks Perimeter Setbacks: Interstate 405 110 feet min. n/a 75 feet min. n/a Del Amo Boulevard 10 feet 20 feet 10 1 eet Main Street 10 feet 20 feet n/a 20 feet Northern Border (north of DD3) 20 feet n/a n, /a Storm Channel n /a 70 feet min. from property line for commercial buildings with base building height up to 52 feet; 250 feet min. from property line for commercial buildings with base building height over 52 feet Internal Setbacks Building to Street B within Del Amo Entry Area n/a 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet 20 feet min. from the back of curb for buildings with base building height up to 28 feet; 30 feet min. from the back of curb for buildings with base building height greater than 28 feet n/a